davidalecrim1/rinha-with-go-2023/LEARNING.md

 I believe the context will help with this.
 I've tried 5 and 10 seconds.
 With 5 was not working well and the inserted people was 50% less.

 ### CPU and Memory Limits

 I've removed them to perform some tests.
 Seems I can reach about 21000 requests.
 I'll use this to learn and improve my code. [file:///Users/davidalecrim/Documents/Code/rinha-de-backend-2023/rinha-de-backend-2023-q3/stress-test/user-files/results/rinhabackendsimulation-20240904002934456/index.html](check the results).

+### Database Drivers
+They can impact on performance and how a connection is handled well or poorly.
+I was using the standard `pg` that resulted in 39k inserted people, but when I switched to `pgx and pgxpool`, this was increased to 46k.

 ### Go References